exercism/hiring-frontend-developer/README.md

 ## Styling

 A key criteria for this job role is how accurately you can replicate designs.
-You can access the Figma file with all the information you should need at https://www.figma.com/file/qvDOfGC4uLDUcjRDaVMIrU/Exercism-Front-end-Job-Project?node-id=0%3A1 (note: you need to be logged into Figma to see the comments).
+You can access the Figma file with all the information you should need at [https://www.figma.com/file/qvDOfGC4uLDUcjRDaVMIrU/Exercism-Front-end-Job-Project?node-id=0%3A1](https://www.figma.com/file/qvDOfGC4uLDUcjRDaVMIrU/Exercism-Front-end-Job-Project?node-id=0%3A1) (note: you need to be logged into Figma to see the comments).
 Note the comments on various components for more information.

 Ideally, you'll use Tailwind 3 for the CSS, but plain CSS is totally fine too.

+Some of the questions asked and answered:

+- Loading indicator: animate as you see fit.
+- Testimonials section height: implement as you see fit.
+- Track dropdown height: implement as you see fit, we strongly recommend limiting the height.
+- Pagination: an example implementation of a similar design: [see exercism.org](https://exercism.org/profiles/ErikSchierboom/contributions).
+- Responsive design: No hard requirement, we don't provide a mobile/tablet/4k design for this project.

 ## Functionality

 The functionality should be implemented using React.
 Ideally, you'll use TypeScript, but JavaScript is fine too.
+Your solution should work at least on evergreen browsers' current version and one version back.

 Please provide some tests as well.